I was sent the Furbo Camera (for free) to try it out and write a review about it. This is my honest review.

-To give you a little context, we have an open plan kitchen and lounge and she has free roam of these rooms.
-We always thought that she probably just stays on the sofa, but again, were curious if that was actually the case.
+To give you a little context, we have an open-plan kitchen and lounge, and she has free roam of these rooms.
+We always thought that she probably stayed on the sofa, but again, we were curious if that was the case.
 So, the Furbo Dog Camera seemed like an ideal choice.
-It just looked like and sounded like the most supped-up pet nanny cam we’ve ever heard of.
+It looked like the most supped-up pet nanny cam we’ve ever heard of.

-Even before your unbox it, you can tell that the Furbo is going to be a quality product.
+Even before you unbox it, you can tell that the Furbo is going to be a quality product.
 It almost feels like you are unboxing a new Macbook or Ipad.

 About the Furbo

-Further to all these handy features and functions that help us stay alert to what Luna may be getting up to, we also appreciate the video and photos that the Furbo can produce, as it’s a really interesting way to take truly candid pictures that are not staged at all.
+Further to all these handy features and functions that help us stay alert to what Luna may be getting up to, we also appreciate the video and photos that the Furbo can produce, as it’s an exciting way to take truly candid pictures that are not staged at all.

 Using the Furbo

-As I said earlier, Luna is quite a quiet girl and we rarely have any trouble with her.
+As I said earlier, Luna is quite a quiet girl, and we rarely have any trouble with her.
 She is boisterous once she feels comfortable, but is quite nervy and definitely not a fan of change or new things.
-So, we were apprehensive about using the Furbo.
+So, we were apprehensive about using Furbo.
 She was too.
 That was until, of course, it started throwing treats.
-As you can see from the picture, here she is when she got used to it and it started giving out those tasty treats, she is now best friends with Furbo.
+As you can see from the picture, here she is when she got used to it, and it started giving out those tasty treats; she is now best friends with Furbo.

-I would also like to add that we are not really in the habit of leaving Luna on her own for more than four hours a day.
+I would also like to add that we are not really in the habit of leaving Luna alone for more than four hours daily.
 I work from home and so am here most of the time.
 However, both my girlfriend and I still feel it is a great feature that you get notifications if your dog barks.
-Under normal circumstances, Luna only tends to bark when there’s a ring of the doorbell or a knock at the door.
+Under normal circumstances, Luna only tends to bark when there’s a doorbell ring or a knock at the door.
 So, whenever we have received notifications that she has been barking, we have found that there is post at the door, so that explains why we got the notification.

-I really like the Furbo and although it has really taught me that there is nothing to worry about with Luna, I can see why owners of less predictable dogs could seriously benefit from it.
-I could tell it was a high-quality product from the moment I took it out of the box and it is incredibly easy to set up and use.
-You can customise it to fit in with your own requirements and you can even use your own dog treats that your canine buddy is familiar with, as long as they are small enough.
+I like the Furbo, and although it has taught me that there is nothing to worry about with Luna, I can see why owners of less predictable dogs could seriously benefit from it.
+I could tell it was a high-quality product from the moment I took it out of the box, and it is incredibly easy to set up and use.
+You can customise it to fit in with your own requirements and even use your dog treats that your canine buddy is familiar with, as long as they are small enough.